 Thought 3: What do I have to offer?

 There is no fill-in-the-blank script to follow for having conversations about identity in the classroom.
-There is only the reality of yourself and the students in front of you.
+There are only the realities of yourself and the students in front of you.
 I could speak to Safia’s question from a prospective very close to her own, but our perspectives were only two in a room of 26.
 My answer would land differently for different students.
 For students who identified with me, my answer could model one way that an adult deals with questions of belonging and social risk.
 For students for whom I am a window into another world, my answer could give that world more depth and nuance.

 And so, while processing all of this, I answered Safia’s question.

 Idil: That’s a good question.
-Let’s take a look at the list again.
-Hmm, it’s not really easy to tell people’s identity from their names.
+Let’s take a look at the list again… Hmm, it’s not really easy to tell people’s identity from their names.